bitmax-exchange/BitMax-API-v2/source/includes/_websocket-cash.md

   "pb":  "166707.014527793"
 }
 ```
-Once connected to websocket streams, you will start receiving real time update of your balances.
-Any change of your balances which is not due to an order will be streamed to you.
-(The balance change due to an order is streamed as an order update message)
+Once connected to websocket streams, you will start receiving real time balance updates.
+Trade related balance updates will be included in the order update message, all other updates (deposit/withdraw/transfer between cash and margin accounts, etc) will be included in the balance message.

 Field          | Data Type  | Description
 -------------- | ---------- | ---------------------------------------